THE FIRM

 BIOGRAPHICAL BACKGROUND

 In 1998, Tom was elected Magisterial District Judge for Hampden and Silver Spring Townships.
-In 2012, he was elected to the Court of Common Pleas of Cumberland County, where he served until retiring from the bench in 2021.
-He then spent several years as a full-time family caregiver before joining Coyne & Coyne, P.C.
+Fourteen years later, in 2012, he was elected to the Court of Common Pleas of Cumberland County as its seventh judge.
+He served there with dedication until his retirement from the bench in 2021.
+From 2020 through 2025, Tom stepped back from public service to serve as a full-time family caregiver — a role he considers among the most meaningful of his life.
+Following that period, he joined Coyne & Coyne, P.C., continuing his lifelong commitment to the law and to serving others with compassion and integrity, Community and Professional Involvement.

 EDUCATION & MENTORSHIP